 Our research examines the neural mechanisms that underlie flexible behavior and cognition.

-We are interested in how humans carry out and maintain goal-directed behaviors; specifically, how the cognitive system resolves challenges to this goal.
-Common examples of such challenges are unexpected events and action errors.
+We are interested in how humans carry out and maintain goal-directed behaviors and how the brain reacts to sudden events that put their goals in peril (such as unexpected events or action errors).

 We investigate the dynamic interplay between brain networks that subserve: